在坊間經常聽到闕於Growth Stock Investing, 其中代表人物有Peter Lynch, Philip Fisher.如果能夠掌握固中聽精要及發揮得宜,它的威力確是非常強大的.以下轉戟了一篇精采訪問,大家不妨看看這位高手的演譯,比較一下和大家心目中的有否出入.

 The way the math works when I look at what growth investing is, it's really taking advantage of the power of compound earnings growth.
 That, in a nutshell, is what it's all about.
 As you know, if you own a company whose earnings can grow at 15% a year for 10 years, after 10 years, the earnings will have quadrupled, so if the P/E stays the same, the stock would quadruple.
 If you can find a company that can grow its earnings 20% a year for 10 years, those earnings will be up 6 fold over 10 years, and so the stock at a constant P/E is going to be up six fold.

+So to transfer that into Apollo's case, Apollo's earnings compounded at around 40% a year for 10 years, the P/E expanded a little bit, and lo and behold, that turns into a 100 factor.
 Where I think most growth investors, so-called growth investors, fall down is they don't think about the power of compound earnings growth.
 Rather, they focus on trading into the latest fad or the latest sector that is showing above-average growth.

 The thing that distinguishes New Horizons is that the average turnover rate in the portfolio is about 25% a year now, meaning that I hold a stock for an average of 4 years.
 The turnover rate according to Morningstar of Lipper in the small-cap growth category is about 125% so what that says is that I hold a stock on average for 4 years and the average manager of a small cap growth fund holds a stock for less than 1 year.